Collection Development Policy

 University and Community Profile

 Pepperdine is a private, medium-sized university, religiously affiliated with the Churches of Christ.
-Pepperdine is comprised of Seaver College, which offers a liberal arts undergraduate program, the Graziadio School of Business and Management, the Graduate School of Education and Psychology, the School of Law, and the School of Public Policy.
+Pepperdine is comprised of Seaver College, which offers a liberal arts undergraduate program, the Graziadio Business School, the Graduate School of Education and Psychology, the School of Law, and the School of Public Policy.
 Courses are taught in Malibu, Washington D.C., at six graduate campuses in Southern California, and at international campuses in Germany, England, Italy, Switzerland, China, and Argentina.
 Pepperdine students come from all fifty states and more than seventy nations.
 The students represent a wide variety of religious, cultural, ethnic, and socioeconomic backgrounds.
 The University embraces this diversity, which enriches the educational process.
 Students of all ages are enrolled, reflecting the University's commitment to lifelong learning.

 Definition of Collection Development